Ultimate Texas Sales Tax Guide

 Texas sales tax nexus rules include:

-- Economic Nexus: A taxable sale occurs when you sell goods worth $500,000 or more in the state within the previous or current calendar year.
+- Economic Nexus: Businesses that sell goods worth $500,000 or more in the state within the previous or current calendar year.

-- Physical Location: This can be a warehouse, office, or distribution center.
+- Physical Location: Businesses with a warehouse, office, or distribution center.

-- Employee Location: A company with employees or any other type of representation in Texas should pay taxes.
+- Employee Location: Businesses with employees or any other type of representation in Texas should pay taxes.

-- Affiliate Nexus: A taxable sale happens when an out-of-state business receives substantial referrals from in-state businesses in Texas.
+- Affiliate Nexus: Out-of-state or remote sellers that receive substantial referrals from in-state businesses in Texas.

 - Tangible Personal Property: Sales of tangible personal property like equipment, supplies, or IT systems.
 Tangible personal properties used for a final sale and those that help make a chemical or physical change are exempt from sales taxes.